 Advantage of Steel and Concrete Modular Construction

 Steel and concrete modular construction is a newer addition to the modular market.
-Buildings are typically constructed with a steel frame, steel and concrete floor deck, and cold form steel wall panels.
+Buildings are typically constructed with a steel frame, steel and concrete floor deck, and cold form steel wall panels (find more on this site).
 Steel modular construction boasts its own set of benefits that include:

 Structural steel produced in the US contains approximately 80% recycled material.
 Steel constructed buildings, just like their wood counterparts, can be dismantled and recycled at the end of their use.

 Because steel is a fire-resistant building material, building compliance allows for increased building height and footprints when building with steel.